ChuckJonas/ts-force/README.md

 #### Batch

 Composite Batch allows you to bundle multiple requests into a single API call.
-Here's what a custom `upsert` implementaion would look like:
+Here's what a custom `upsert` implementation would look like:

 ```typescript
 let accounts = Account.retrieve(`SELECT Id FROM Account LIMIT 5`);